-You could also consider a preliminary (also known as lock-in, lock-out, or exclusivity) agreement from the seller.
-The seller then can not engage in negotiations for the same property for a specific period while you work on the mortgage and other property buying requirements.
+In any case, this obliges the seller not to get involved in the negotiations for the same property.
+For a certain period while you work on the mortgage and other property buying requirements.

 Lastly, you can also buy insurance which will cover your losses if you get gazumped.